sourmash-bio/sourmash/doc/command-line.md

 *Shewanella*, or species *Shewanella baltica*.
 Then the lowest compatible node (here species *Shewanella baltica*) would be reported, and the status of the classification would be `found`.
-However, if a number of additional k-mers in the input signaturer were classified as *Shewanella oneidensis*, sourmash would be unable to resolve the taxonomic assignment below genus *Shewanella* and it would report a status of `disagree` with the genus-level assignment of *Shewanella*;
+However, if a number of additional k-mers in the input signature were classified as *Shewanella oneidensis*, sourmash would be unable to resolve the taxonomic assignment below genus *Shewanella* and it would report a status of `disagree` with the genus-level assignment of *Shewanella*;